-Before our sea tours, a marine biologist gives a briefing to inform our visitors about the conversion of whale hunting to whale watching in the Azores, species which may be sighted, rules of observation and respect for the animals and safety measures aboard.
+Before our sea tours, a marine biologist gives a briefing to inform our visitors about the conversion from whale hunting to whale watching in the Azores, the species which may be sighted, rules of observation and respect for the animals as well as safety measures aboard.

 At the end, the biologist gives a recap to explain which species were sighted and to show the sighting history of individual animals that were able to be identified from the tour.

 Throughout the year, we receive kids from various schools to participate in a sustainability awareness campaign.
 They have after-school activities on environment, ecology and oceans.